NETWAYS/gitlab-training/day2/01_Workflows/09_Rebase_Squash.md

 !SLIDE smbullets
-# More Hints: Rebase and Squash
+# Rewriting History: Rebase and Squash

-The `git rebase` command can also be used to perform certain actions on a specific commit history.

-If you are contributing to open source projects developers might ask you to either rebase your history or even `squash` all commits into one commit.
+Developers from open source projects sometimes ask you to `rebase` your history or even `squash` all commits into one commit.

+Squashing in Git means to combine multiple commits into one.

     commit1 => commit
     commit2
     commit3

+`git rebase` can also be used to perform various actions on the repository's history.

 !SLIDE smbullets
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Rebase and squash commits